jonathanpeppers/spice/README.md

 # Spice 🌶, a spicy cross-platform UI framework!

+A prototype (and design) of API minimalism for mobile.

+If you like this idea, star for approval!
+Read on for details!

+## Background & Motivation

 In reviewing, many of the *cool* UI frameworks for mobile:

 * [Flutter](https://flutter.dev)